 1. Teaching Institution University of Technology 2.
 University Department/Centre Laser & optoelectronics Engineering Department 3.
 Course title/code Computer applications 4.
 Programme(s) to which it contributes Laser and Optoelectronics Engineering Programme 5.
 Modes of Attendance offered Complete Hours 6.
 Semester/Year 1 st &2 nd Semester / Year 7.
-Number of hours tuition (total) Theoretical: 1hrs/w Practical: 2 hr/w 3H X30W=90H/Year 8.
-Date of production/revision of this specification 15 / 9 / 2016

-The aims which can be achieved during teaching this course program are as follows:

-- 1-Ilustration and discussion the fundamental of MATLAB.

-- 2- programming & drawing mathematical equations.
+Number of hours tuition (total) Theoretical : 1hrs/w Practical : 2 hr/w 3H X30W=90H/Year 8.
+Date of production/revision of this specification 15 / 9 / 2017 9.
+Aims of the Course The aims which can be achieved during teaching this course program are as follows: 1-Ilustration and discussion the fundamental of MATLAB.
+2- programming & drawing mathematical equations.

-- 3- programming conditional statements.
+3- programming conditional statements.

-- 4-programming loops.
+4-programming loops.

-- 5-Fourier and Laplace transformation.
+5-Fourier and Laplace transformation.

-- 6-modelling using a simulink.
+6-modelling using a simulink.

-- 10. Learning Outcomes, Teaching ,Learning and Assessment Method - A- Knowledge and Understanding - A1.
-Enabling student to get the knowledge and understanding the fundamental of MATLAB programming for different equation. - A2.
+- A1.Enabling student to get the knowledge and understanding the fundamental of MATLAB programming for different equation. - A2.
 Enabling student to draw different equation by matlab programming. - A3.
-Enabling student to get the knowledge and understanding the Simulink blockes. - B. Subject-specific skills - B1.
-Literatures - B2.
-Tutorials - B3.
+Enabling student to get the knowledge and understanding the Simulink blockes.

+- B1.
+Literatures

+- B2.
+Tutorials

+- B3.
 Laboratory and performing some programmes